Investigating Labeler Bias in Face Annotation for Machine Learning: Method

 \section{Method}

-We conducted an online survey where participants from various demographic backgrounds completed labeling tasks.
-We asked participants to label portraits of varying ethnicities and sexes based on income and the SCM.
+We conducted an online survey where participants from various demographic backgrounds labeled portraits of varying ethnicities and sexes based on income and the SCM.
 For this, we balanced the participants' self-reported ethnicity.

 Since ethnicity labels are not clearly defined~\cite{phinney1996when}, we aligned our ethnicity categorization with the FairFace dataset.
 The following seven groups listed in FairFace will be referred to as ethnicities\footnote{We use the term ``ethnicity,'' as it encompasses more social aspects and is a broader term than ``race,'' although they are often used interchangeably in practice.
 We also note that ethnic distinctions are non-specific, but such labels are commonly used in Machine Learning applications such as the FairFace dataset.} in this work: (1) Black, (2) East Asian, (3) Indian, (4) Latino, (5) Middle Eastern, (6) Southeast Asian, and (7) White.